 Frida Kahlo is one of the best-known Mexican painters of the past century.
 She’s often recognized for her striking, surrealist art.
-Her self-portraits grapple with some of humanity’s biggest questions like identity, body image, and even death.
+Her self-portraits, such as the famous "Thinking About Death," grapple with some of humanity’s biggest questions like identity, body image, and even death.

 Jump ahead to these sections:

 - Frida Kahlo’s Funeral Service and Procession

 - How and Where Was Frida Kahlo Buried?